cockpit-project/cockpit/HACKING.md

     $ ssh -o PreferredAuthentications=gssapi-with-mic admin@my-server2.domain.com

 If you thought that was nasty and tiresome, it's because it is at present :S

+## Experimental Privileged Container

+It is possible, although not recommended, to run Cockpit in a privileged container.
+There is experimental support for this in tools/Dockerfile

+To build the privileged container:

+ $ cd tools/
+ $ rm -f *.rpm
+ $ ./make-rpms # optional
+ $ docker build .

+By running make-rpms first, the latest Cockpit from git HEAD will be built instead of downloading the latest release into the privileged container.